 The socialization period for cats is between 2 and 12 weeks of age.
-During that time, the kitten is very impressionably to social influences.
+During that time, the kitten is very impressionable to social influences.
 If the kitten has good experiences with men, women, children, dogs. other cats, etc. it is likely to accept them throughout his or her life.
-If the experiences are absent or unpleasant, it may become apprehensive or adverse to any of them.
+If the experiences are absent or unpleasant, they may become apprehensive or adverse to any of them.
 Therefore, during the period of socialization. we encourage you to expose your cat to as many types of social events and influences as possible.

 Fleas do not stay on your kitten all of the time.
-They typically jump on, take a blood meal, and return to the environment (cracks in the floor boards, carpet, etc.) where they complete their lifecycle.
+They typically jump on, take a blood meal, and return to the environment (cracks in the floorboards, carpet, etc.) where they complete their lifecycle.
 Therefore, it is important to kill fleas on your new kitten before they can become established in your house.
 Many of the flea control products that are safe on adult cats and dogs are not safe for kittens less than four months of age.
 Be sure· that any flea product you use is labeled safe for kittens/cats.

 There are products that are given only once per month; both can be used in kittens as young as eight weeks.
 Revolution is a topical medication that provides heartworm, flea. intestinal parasite and ear mite control.
-It is very cost effective.
-Frontline Plus is another monthly product that kills adult fleas, however it will not protect against heartworm disease.
+It is very cost-effective.
+Frontline Plus is another monthly product that kills adult fleas, however, it will not protect against heartworm disease.
 They are both liquids that you place on the skin on the back of the neck of the cat.

 Ear mites are tiny parasites that live in the ear canal of cats.
 The most common sign of ear mites is excessive scratching of the ears.
 The inside of the ears may appear dirty with thick, black material that can be dislodged onto the floor when the cat shakes its head.
 We can find the mites by taking a small amount of the black material from the ear canal and examining it with a microscope.
 Though ear mites may leave the ear canals for short periods of time, they spend the vast majority of their lives within the protective confines of the ear canal.
-Transmission generally requires direct ear-to-car contact.
+Transmission generally requires direct ear-to-ear contact.
 Ear mites are common in litters of kittens if their mother has ear mites.
 Treatment with topical medication will clear up the infection.

 Spaying offers several advantages.
 The female’s heat periods result in about 2-3 weeks of obnoxious behavior.
 This can be quite annoying if your cat is kept indoors.
 Male cats are attracted from blocks away and, in fact, seem to come out of the woodwork.
-They seem to go over, around,. and through many doors.
+They seem to go over, around, and through many doors.
 Your cat will have a heal period about every two to three weeks until she is bred.